Bishwas-py/fymo/PLAN.md

 ## Project Overview

-**FyMo** is a full-stack monolith Python web framework that aims to render Svelte components on both client and server side.
-This plan outlines the roadmap to transform FyMo from a basic string-templating system into a modern framework with proper Svelte 5 server-side rendering (SSR) capabilities.
+**FyMo** is a full-stack monolith Python web framework inspired by LiveBud and enhanced with patterns from Frizzante.
+This plan outlines the roadmap to transform FyMo from a basic string-templating system into a modern framework with proper Svelte 5 server-side rendering (SSR) capabilities, professional tooling, and embedded asset management.

 ### Current State Analysis